top of page

 -

-How long does it take to get Pre-Approved?In most cases a pre-approval can be done in a few hours to a day or two.
+How long does it take to get Pre-Approved?In most cases a pre-approval can be done very quickly from a few hours to a day or two.
 Every buyer’s situation is different.
 For hourly, salary W2’d employees; it’s a pretty simple process.
-For those who are self employed it’s usually more complex and takes a bit more time to verify and review tax returns, etc. The faster you can provide the documentation required, the faster the pre-approval can be completed!
+For those who are self employed it’ can be a more complex and take a bit more time to verify and review tax returns, etc. The faster you can provide the documentation that Therese needs, the faster the pre-approval can be completed!

 -